barryclark/jekyll-now/_memories/2022-01-18-IAM-shadow-admin.md

 * Hidden in Masses of Permissions and Accounts

 Hiding a Shadow Admin:
-• Use benign names: “readOnly, viewer"
+* Use benign names: `readOnly`, `viewer`
-• Attach permissions to legitimate group
+* Attach permissions to legitimate group
-• Deny read access to the account
+* Deny read access to the account

-Mind the gap and power of IAM permissions.
+Mind the power of IAM permissions and the confused deputy.

 Both Policies are equal:

 ##### AdministratorFullAccess
 ![]({{ site.baseurl }}/images/AdminFullAccess.png)